-Thus far, Rav Hirsch merely emerges as another proponent-albeit an enthusiastic and vocal one-in the long line of Jewish thinkers who see inherent value in studying secular knowledge.
+Thus far, Rav Hirsch emerges as merely another proponent-albeit an enthusiastic and vocal one-in the long line of Jewish thinkers who see inherent value in studying secular knowledge.

-What distinguishes Rav Hirsch, however, and what makes him a fascinating case study is that more than once in his essays on education, he cites statements of Hazal, our Sages, regarding learning Torah lishmah to bolster his position that one should study secular knowledge lishmah.
+What distinguishes Rav Hirsch, however, and what makes him a fascinating case study is that more than once in his essays on education, he cites statements of Hazal, our Sages, regarding studying Torah lishmah to bolster his position that one should study secular knowledge lishmah.

-For instance, in an essay discussing general-not specifically Torah-education, "Ethical Training in the Classroom," Rav Hirsch cites Pirkei Avot 2:6, "v'lo am ha'arets hassid" and remarkably translates this aphorism as "[A]n uneducated man will not attain the moral grandeur of selfless devotion to duty."
-Traditionally, the term am ha'arets applies to someone ignorant vis-à-vis Torah, not general, knowledge.
+For instance, in an essay discussing general education, "Ethical Training in the Classroom," Rav Hirsch cites Pirkei Avot 2:6, "v'lo am ha'arets hassid" and remarkably translates this aphorism as "[A]n uneducated man will not attain the moral grandeur of selfless devotion to duty."
+Traditionally, the term am ha'arets refers to someone lacking Torah, not general, knowledge.
 And yet, Rav Hirsch either ignores or pretends not to know this.

-Even if Rav Hirsch understands am ha'arets in a nontraditional sense, he also applies other statements of Hazal to secular knowledge that almost certainly apply exclusively to the study of Torah.
+Even if Rav Hirsch understands am ha'arets in a nontraditional sense, he also applies other statements of Hazal to secular knowledge that almost certainly refer exclusively to the study of Torah.
 For example, he cites Kiddushin 40b, "Limud gadol she-haLimud meivi lidei ma'aseh," and translates this statement as "Knowledge has priority because only the right kind of knowledge can give rise to the right practice."
 Two sentences later he paraphrases Pirkei Avot 4:7 as "[I]t was considered a desecration of knowledge and the striving after knowledge to use learning as a 'crown of self-glorification' or a 'tool for making a living.'"
 Rav Hirsch applies these quotations to secular studies without even hinting that in their original context they refer specifically to the study of Torah.

-Nor does Rav Hirsch limit himself to select quotations.
+Nor does Rav Hirsch limit his literary misappropriations to select quotations.
 In the same essay he makes this general statement about Hazal: